This project was originally due to take place in 2020, but will now start in April 2021.

 During the project participants will work with the musicians on their general musicianship and skills, and work towards writing a new piece of music with composer Lisa Robertson.

-Participants will perform in the new piece of music (whether playing their instrument or singing) alongside the 40-piece Nevis Ensemble.
+Participants will perform in the new piece of music (whether playing their instrument or singing) alongside musicians from the Nevis Ensemble.
+Live in-person performances will take place in line with any Scottish Government guidance and/or restrictions in place the time.

-If you would like to join us in creating an exciting new piece of music for Aberdeen, please apply here.
+If you would like to join us in creating an exciting new piece of music for Aberdeen, please apply here by Friday 23 April 2021.

 Lisa Robertson is a composer from the West Highlands of Scotland interested in combining sounds from nature and folk music; examining relationships between people and the land and environmental concerns.